 The Shakers were highly regarded for their architecture, inventions, and domestic arts.
 In Albany, the Shakers developed the first successful garden seed industry, the flat corn broom, and a variety of other innovations.
 The district was also the location of a spiritual revival in the 1830s that led to an explosion of art, dance, and music that continues to influence audiences today.

-The district includes three clusters or “families” of buildings: the Church Family, the South Family, and the West Family.
-These buildings are a distinct mix of classic Shaker-style architecture as well as early twentieth-century structures.
-Some of the important buildings within the Shaker district are vacant and deteriorating rapidly, while some others are threatened by encroaching development projects or demolition.
+The district includes three clusters, or families, of buildings: the Church Family, the South Family, and the West Family.
+These buildings are a distinct mix of classic Shaker-style architecture as well as early 20th-century structures.
+Some of the important buildings within the Shaker district are vacant and deteriorating rapidly, while others are threatened by encroaching development projects or demolition.

 The landscape of the Church Family property within the historic district retains much of its original rural character, including an apple orchard, herb garden, and open pastureland.
 The property also encompasses portions of Shaker Creek and the Ann Lee Pond Nature Preserve.
 The Shaker Heritage Society supports over 100 local small businesses through its popular annual craft fairs and its rentals of the Shaker Heritage Barn for weddings and other events.